z1qsx/CubismBindings/README.md

 ## Contributing

-There are many ways to contribute to the project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.
+There are many ways to contribute to the project: logging bugs, submitting pull requests on this GitHub, and reporting issues and making suggestions at Live2D Community.

 ## Discussion Etiquette